Isaac-Bell/neonTrade/README.md

 🌟 **A Full-Stack Trading App with Deriv API Integration**

 Welcome to the neonTrade project!
-This is a collaborative effort to build an advanced trading bot for the Deriv platform.
-The bot leverages a Martingale strategy and aims to evolve with features like machine learning and copy trading.
+This is a collaborative effort to build an advanced trading bot using the Deriv platform.
+The App seeks to serve communities by making advanced trading easy, even just the click of a button!

 ## 🚀 Project Overview